mirfanmcs/AI-Samples/README.md

 ### 🌐📚 Azure OpenAI Simple UI RAG Based Chat Application
 A modern web-based chat interface for Azure OpenAI using RAG pattern.
 Built with Flask backend and vanilla JavaScript frontend with clean separation of concerns.

+### 🤖 Simple Azure AI Foundry Agent Application
+A simple console-based AI Agent application that uses Azure AI Foundry agent service through the Azure AI Foundry Python SDK.

 ## Quick Start

-### 🤖 Azure AI Foundry Agent Application
-A simple console-based AI Agent application that uses Azure AI Foundry agent service through the Azure AI Foundry Python SDK.

 1. Choose a project based on your needs
 2. Navigate to the project folder